k1yrix/blog/pages/mds/pub/iAmPissed_2025-04-19.md

 ## what were the leaks?
 before I reveal what went wrong, here's a description of each of the leaks were:

-1. three of the images contained being in an stepford central.
+1. three of the images contained being in stepford central.
 2. another was taken in four ways.
 3. another was taken with the 756 in its full form